-Dr. Denise Gretchen-Doorly’s private practice in Beverly Hills, CA focuses on helping individuals cope with the psychological issues that arise when diagnosed with a medical illness.
+Dr. Denise Gretchen-Doorly’s private practice in Los Angeles, CA focuses on helping individuals cope with the psychological issues that arise when diagnosed with a medical illness.
 She treats people living with any type of medical illness, and has specialized knowledge of urology, chronic pain, and endocrine (hormonal) disorders such as diabetes, infertility, and thyroid dysfunction.
 She also provides psychotherapy to adults with career concerns, depression, anxiety, low self-esteem/self-confidence, relationships issues, and life transitions.

 Dr. Gretchen-Doorly spent over 10 years at UCLA researching the physical effects of severe mental illness.
 Frustrated by the lack of attention paid to health and wellness for the severely mentally ill, she developed several healthy lifestyle interventions to improve patients’ quality of life.
 These interventions stemmed from her holistic view of health and incorporated physical exercise, nutrition education, and stress management techniques.
 Her programs represented real innovation in the treatment of severe mental illness and resulted in three highly-competitive major awards from the National Institutes of Health: the Ruth L. Kirschstein National Research Service Award, a postdoctoral fellowship in UCLA’s Department of Psychology, and separate grant funding at the Investigator level to explore the effects of her interventions.
 Results from her research are published in top professional journals and have been presented at many national and international conferences.